hermanomark/nodejs/projects/vidjot/README.md

 A video idea app creator from the Udemy-Nodejs-express-mongodb-dev-to-deployment by Brad Traversy.

-# What I learned
+# What I Learned
 * Setup dev environment, installed Node.js, installed MongoDB locally, sign-up for MongoDB Atlas.
-* Learned express fundamentals like installing express, basic routing, middlewares and working with templates using handlebars.
+* Learned express fundamentals like installing express, basic routing, middlewares and working with templates using Handlebars.
-* Installed mongoose, created model for ideas.
+* Installed Mongoose and created model for ideas.
 * Server side form validation.
-* Saving, updating, removing idea and fetching ideas from mongodb.
+* Saving, updating, removing idea and fetching ideas from MongoDB.
 * Handle flash messaging.
-* Local authentication with passport.
+* Local authentication with Passport.
-* Deploying to heroku and adding domain name.
+* Deploying to Heroku and adding domain name.

 # Usage
 ```